hoooknew/pancake-spotify-player/README.md

 - [x] close button is missing on the sign in screen
 - [x] rename app on the spotify dev site
 - [x] fix the blurriness on high dpi displays when there is also a lower dpi display

-## times to update the state

-### full refresh
-- we know the song ends
-- we see the song changed
-- after the user clicks a button?

-### small refresh
-as time ticks

 ## References
 [Getting a Client Id](https://support.heateor.com/get-spotify-client-id-client-secret/)